The 10 best activities to do and see during your first visit to Brussels

 2. See the Grand-Place of Brussels, an essential and free activity in the center

 Direct to the Grand-Place from Brussels.
 If you are only in Brussels for one day to visit, here is one of the key places not to be missed.
 Wow.
 You can see it during the day but also at night!
-It changes the perspective quite a bit.
-Take a look at the town hall, the café le Roi d'Espagne is quite nice in winter with an open fire.
+This changes the perspective quite a bit.
+Take a look at the town hall, the Café le Roi d'Espagne is quite nice in winter with an open fire.

 3 Eat Brussels waffles… Or Liège!
 Brussels street food